-RA 10121 and its IRR is recognized as having laid down the groundwork for the integration of disaster risk reduction and climate change.
-NDRRM Plan 2011 - 2028 highlights the integrationand progresses a bit further from the groundwork by enumerating fourteen (14) objectives, twenty-four (24) outcomes, fifty-six (56) outputs, and ninety-three (93) activities to be achieved by 2028.
-All these policies are in line with the Philippines' overall vision of a "safer, adaptive and disaster-resilient Filipino communities toward sustainable development".
-Another noteworthy action in terms of CCA integration was the passage of the Executive Order No.26 (EO 26) Declaring and Interdepartmental Convergence Initiative for National Greening Program (NGP) in 2011 by the Office of the President.
-The EO 26 declares the NGP as a government priority and designates the related Departments as lead agencies for its implementation in a coordinated effort between the national and local government agencies and other stakeholders including the higher education and the private sector.
+RA 10121 and its IRR is recognized as having laid down the groundwork for the integration of disaster risk reduction and climate change.^{4,22} NDRRM Plan 2011 - 2028 highlights the integrationand progresses a bit further from the groundwork by enumerating fourteen (14) objectives, twenty-four (24) outcomes, fifty-six (56) outputs, and ninety-three (93) activities to be achieved by 2028.
+All these policies are in line with the Philippines' overall vision of a "safer, adaptive and disaster-resilient Filipino communities toward sustainable development".3 Another noteworthy action in terms of CCA integration was the passage of the Executive Order No.26 (EO 26) Declaring and Interdepartmental Convergence Initiative for National Greening Program (NGP) in 2011 by the Office of the President.
+The EO 26 declares the NGP as a government priority and designates the related Departments as lead agencies for its implementation in a coordinated effort between the national and local government agencies and other stakeholders including the higher education and the private sector.27 a.
+Military is formally integrated in the civil DM structure.